Icinga/icingaweb2/doc/05-Authentication.md

 ## Database Authentication <a id="authentication-configuration-db-authentication"></a>

-If you want to authenticate against a MySQL or a PostgreSQL database, you have to define a [database resource](04-Resources.md#resources-configuration-database) which will be referenced as data source for the database authentication method.
+If you want to authenticate against a MariaDB, MySQL or PostgreSQL database, you have to define a [database resource](04-Resources.md#resources-configuration-database) which will be referenced as data source for the database authentication method.